mspencersmith/Competitive_Pricing_Analysis/README.md

 # Self-Catering Accommodation Analysis

-In this project I collected and analysed pricing data for over 950 properties in Newquay, Cornwall across 3 websites throughout 2021.
+In this project I gathered and analysed pricing data for over 950 properties in Newquay, Cornwall across 3 websites throughout 2021.

 ## Technologies
 ### Python